openxc/openxc-python/docs/installation.rst

 ----------------------

-This library (obviously) requires a Python language runtime - the OpenXC library currently works with Python 2.7, but not Python 3.x.
+This library (obviously) requires a Python language runtime - the OpenXC library currently works with Python 2.7 and 3.5.

 - **Mac OS X and Linux**

    Mac OS X and most Linux distributions already have a compatible Python installed.
-Run ``python --version`` from a terminal to check - you need a 2.7.x version, such as 2.7.8.
+Run ``python --version`` from a terminal to check - you need a 2.7.x version, such as 2.7.8 or Python 3.5.

 - **Windows**